-The best way to get good at something is to practice.
+The best way to get good at something is to practise.
 Gratitude is no different.
 The more you do it, the better at it you’ll become.
 Creating a daily ritual means you’re more likely to find gratitude becomes a habit too and you will be able to incline your mind to look for the positive and happy elements of any situation without too much effort.

 Keep it Simple

 Gratitude is a complicated concept for children so try to keep things as simple as you can if you’re including them in your practice.
 Ask, “what was the best thing that happened today?” rather than expecting them to be able to identify items or events to be grateful for.
-Help them identify small and specific things among the larger events of the day as a way to refine their gratitude-seeking skills.
+Help them identify small and specific things among the larger events of the day to refine their gratitude-seeking skills.

-Whichever way you decide to include some gratitude into your daily life, you’re sure to notice a difference in the way you think and feel if you’re able to make it a regular practice.
+Whichever way you decide to include some gratitude into your daily life, you’re sure to notice a difference in the way you think and feel if you’re able to make it a regular practise.